David Rossdale

-David Douglas James Rossdale (born 22 May 1953) was the Bishop of Grimsby, a suffragan bishop (and, from 2010 until 31 January 2013, an area bishop) in the Church of England Diocese of Lincoln.
+David Douglas James Rossdale (born 22 May 1953) is the former Bishop of Grimsby, a suffragan bishop (and, from 2010 until 31 January 2013, an area bishop) in the Church of England Diocese of Lincoln.

 Biography

 Rossdale was born on 22 May 1953.
 He was educated at St John's School, Leatherhead, King's College London and Roehampton University.
 He has a Master of Arts (MA) and a Master of Science (MSc).

 After a period of study at Chichester Theological College, he was ordained in the Church of England as a deacon in 1981 and as a priest in 1982.
 He began his career with a curacy at St Laurence's Church, Upminster, in the Diocese of Chelmsford from 1981 to 1986.
 He was then Vicar of St Luke's, Moulsham, Chelmsford, and finally (before his elevation as bishop) Vicar of Cookham and Area Dean of Maidenhead.
 He retired effective 6 April 2013.
 Since 2013, he has been an honorary assistant bishop in the Diocese of Lincoln.